How To Become a Blockchain Developer

 2) Certified Blockchain Expert

-This certification will remain valid for the rest of your professional career and will only set you back about $149 if you plan to sit the final examination.
-This certification proves competence with concepts like blockchain mining, blockchain ecosystems, tokenizing everything, transactions UTXO, account models, security and privacy, and consensus mechanisms in Blockchain.
+This certification remains valid for the rest of your professional career and will only set you back about $149 if you plan to sit the final examination.
+It proves competence with concepts like blockchain mining, blockchain ecosystems, tokenizing everything, UTXO transactions, account models, security and privacy, and consensus mechanisms in Blockchain.

 Enroll Now >>